$23.95 @ Amazon 5* Star Reviews

 Resurrection Bay is the main gateway into the Kenai Fjords.
-Lower Resurrection Bay offers four Alaska Marine State Parks accessible by boat, water taxi or kayak.
+Lower Rez Bay offers four Alaska Marine State Parks accessible by boat, water taxi or kayak.
 Camping is permitted.
 Eldorado Narrows photo (right).

-Each marine park presents a unique adventure opportunity along the outer coast.
-Top destinations include Sandspit Marine Park on Fox Island, Thumb Cove Marine Park, Kayaker Cove, Eldorado Narrows, Caines Head Recreation Area, Bear Glacier and Cape Resurrection.
+Each marine park presents a unique adventure opportunity on the outer coast.
+Popular Rez Bay destinations include Sandspit Marine Park on Fox Island, Thumb Cove Marine Park, Kayaker Cove, Eldorado Narrows, Caines Head Recreation Area, Bear Glacier and Cape Resurrection.

 Day Harbor is noted for its towering sea cliffs along Resurrection Peninsula.
-Top destinations are the Alaska State Marine Parks located in Driftwood Bay and Safety Cove.
+Places of interest include the Alaska State Marine Parks located in Driftwood Bay and Safety Cove.

-The semi-protected and heavily wooded eastern shore of Day Harbor has two protected anchorages: Bowen Anchorage and Anchor Cove.
-At the harbor's head is Ellsworth Valley and the terminus of Ellsworth Glacier (left).
+The semi-protected and heavily wooded eastern shore of Day Harbor is blessed with two excellent anchorages: Bowen Anchorage and Anchor Cove.
+At the harbor's head lies the Ellsworth Valley and the icy terminus of Ellsworth Glacier (left).
 The land-based glacier has retreated nearly 5 miles, up the valley, since it was first surveyed by the USGS in 1909.

 Aialik Bay lies in the heart of the Kenai Fjords National Park.

 Top destinations within Aialik Bay include Verdant Cove, Coleman Bay, Holgate Arm, Aialik Glacial Basin, Abra Cove and Pedersen Lagoon area.
 The rockbound seascape at Cliff Bay (right) is at the N. entrance to Aialik Bay.
 An inaccessible shoreline, with only a handful of reliable landing beaches exist in the lower Bay.
 A short W-facing pocket beach near the head of Bear Cove provides the best camp area in lower Aialik Bay.
 The KFNP provides a bear proof food locker at the Bear Cove camp site.

 Northwestern Fjord is a great place to explore.
 Hike the outwash beaches and tide lands in the morning and paddle with bergy bits in the evening.